 Apart from revealing some interesting patina and paint combinations underneath, it was a chance to get up close and personal to the original metalwork.
 Previously, someone was thinking of prepping it for paint.
 There were traces of a dark guide coat (helps detect low spots, sand scratches or other minor imperfections prior to priming/painting) that had been applied.
 The original factory L53 (Sealing Wax Red) paint was thin in places with some areas where the factory primer was just showing through.

-Nothing quite as satisfying as seeing the factory panel gaps, door shuts and original factory spot welds as we slowly worked our way around to remove the red oxide primer.
+Nothing quite as satisfying as seeing the factory panel gaps mind you.
+It means the bus has not been messed about with or badly repaired in the past.
+The door shuts and original factory spot welds all visible as we slowly worked our way around to remove most of the red oxide primer.

-One things for certain, it has loads of beautiful character and I think it looks amazing just as it is, so I will be making sure to protect and preserve this moving forward!
-You can paint a Volkswagen bus hundreds of times, but you can only get originality once!
+One thing is for certain, it has loads of beautiful character and I think it looks amazing just as it is, so I will be making sure to protect and preserve this moving forward!
+You can paint a bus a hundred times, but you can only get originality once!